 Filing in the Right County

-Arizona does not leave venue to guesswork.
-If a judicial proceeding involves a trust, the case belongs in the county where the trust's principal place of administration is located, or where it will be located.
+The law does not leave venue to guesswork.
+Under the Arizona Revised Statutes, if a judicial proceeding involves a trust, the case belongs in the county where the trust's principal place of trust administration is located, or where it will be located.
 If the trust was created by a will and the estate has not yet closed, the case can also be filed in the county where the estate is being administered.

 Except as otherwise provided in subsection B, venue for a judicial proceeding involving a trust is in the county of this state in which the trust's principal place of administration is or will be located and, if the trust is created by will and the estate is not yet closed, in the county in which the decedent's estate is being administered.